-An art collector appeals to Jones to embark on a search for the Holy Grail.
+An art collector appeals to Indiana Jones to embark on a search for the Holy Grail.
 He learns that another archaeologist has disappeared while searching for the precious goblet, and the missing man is his own father, Dr. Henry Jones.
-The artifact is much harder to find than they expected, and its powers are too much for those impure in heart.Written by
+The artifact is much harder to find than they expected, and its powers are too much for those impure of heart.Written by

 154 of 193 people found this review helpful.

 Was this review helpful to you?